 Working out by yourself is definitely a great way to test your willpower and resolve.
 I trained by myself in my garage gym for years.
 In that time I made great progress, but I would have made more if I had a training partner with me!

 Think about it, when you go to the gym with a partner, you’re more likely to push yourself harder.
 When you’re alone, it’s much easier to give up and call it quits early.
-In reality, having somebody there with keeps you motivated and forces you to try harder.
+In reality, having somebody there keeps you motivated and forces you to try harder.

 #14 Improve Your Grip Strength

 Just like they say a chain is only as strong as its weakest link, humans are only as strong as their grip strength allows them to be.
 The stronger your grip, the stronger your body will be.

 A lot of times, on exercises like the Deadlift, your weak point isn’t your body it’s your grip!
 That’s why, when you’re trying to deadlift the most weight, using a mixed grip allows you to lift more weight instantly.

 Try this the next time you Deadlift, work up to your heavy working set with a Double Overhand Grip.
 Perform 1 set 1 rep away from failure.
 Then, rest for 3-5 minutes, take a mixed grip on the barbell, and do it again.